The 20 Best Hereditary Hyperekplexia Doctors Near Me

 Elite in Hereditary Hyperekplexia

-Joseph Lynch practices in Canberra, Australia.
+Joseph Lynch practices practicing medicine in Garran, Australia.
 Mr. Lynch is rated as an Elite expert by MediFind in the treatment of Hereditary Hyperekplexia.
-His top areas of expertise are Hereditary Hyperekplexia, Stiff Person Syndrome, Acute Pain, Landau-Kleffner Syndrome, and Tenotomy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Hereditary Hyperekplexia, Stiff Person Syndrome, Acute Pain, Landau-Kleffner Syndrome, and Tenotomy.

 Languages Spoken: